mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/_index.md

 #### Override React Components

-You can provide your own implementations of React components to replace the default Mattermost components.
+Use your own implementations of web app React components to replace the default Mattermost implementations.

 For example, if you want to build a custom implementation of the profile popover (sometimes called the profile hovercard) that appears when a user's profile picture is clicked on, simply write your own implementation of the [ProfilePopover](/extend/plugins/webapp/reference/#profilepopover) component and include it in your plugin.